aidankeighron/educational-website/_posts/2025-04-09-Syllabus-To-CSV.md

 - [**4 Most Important HTTP Requests That Can Be Made to an API**](https://www.youtube.com/watch?v=tkfVQK6UxDI)
   *This breaks down the core HTTP methods you'll use when working with APIs: GET, POST, PUT, and DELETE.*

----

 ### What is an API Key?

 An API key is like a password that allows your project to communicate with a third-party service (in this case, Mistral).
 It tells the API who you are and whether you’re allowed to use it.

 Think of it like a secret access badge — you’ll need one to send your file and get a response from Mistral.

----

 ### Step 1: Get your Mistral API Key

 1. Go to [https://console.mistral.ai/api-keys](https://console.mistral.ai/api-keys)
 2. Log in or create an account
+3. If this is your first time, you’ll be prompted to choose an API plan — make sure to select the free one
-3. Click **“Create API Key”**
+4. Click **“Create API Key”**
-4. Copy the key — it will look something like:  mistral-key-abc1234567890
+5. Copy the key — it will look something like:  mistral-key-abc1234567890

----
+> Important: If you skip selecting a plan, your API key won’t be usable yet.
+Be sure to select the free tier after signing up so you can continue with the tutorial.
+{: .prompt-warning }
 ### Step 2: Create a `hidden.js` file

 To keep your API key separate from your main code (and avoid accidentally uploading it), let’s store it in a new file.

-Create a file called: hidden.js
+Create a file called: `hidden.js`

 And inside it, write: